ekuiter/torte-dashboard/README.md

 It is worth noting, that by exporting the figure in html (and not png/jpeg/svg), the user can still interact with the figure in the frontend.

-## Proof of concept
+#### ~~Proof of concept~~
-As of now, this project includes a simple proof of concept.
+~~As of now, this project includes a simple proof of concept.
-To start the Flask server, simply run in a terminal:
+To start the Flask server, simply run in a terminal:~~

 ```
 // make sure you have flask installed
 python server.py  // or flask --app server run
 ```

+### Third Iteration Tech Stack
+**TODO**
+plain index.html
+downsides, upsides etc

+### Final Teck Stack

+Motivated by a lack of frontend design skills, we came across a concept called *Static Site Generation* (SSG).

+We use `vuetify` (a vueJS extension framework) to effortlessly develop a beautiful frontend and `nuxt` to subsequently generate static html files.
+Specifically, we open a development server by calling `npm run dev` from within `vuetify-project` and `npm run generate` for SSG.
+After the project has been built, we can open a local server using `npx serve .output/public` or even move the `public` folder into a `<userName>.github.io` repository.